ArtZenov/NLP-Projects/BBCHeadlineDetector/README.md

 # BBC Headlines Multi-Label Classifier

 This is a multi-label classifier built to classify BBC headlines into one or more of five categories: business, entertainment, politics, sport, and tech.
-The model is built using Embeddings, Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) architecture.
+The model is built using Embeddings, Recurrent Neural Networks (RNNs) like Long Short-Term Memory (LSTM) architecture.
 The project was developed in Python, using NLTK and TensorFlow libraries.